Marohn-Group/mrfmsim/docs/overview.rst

 use the ``edit_node`` function from the model that returns a new model.

-Using the "CermitESR" experiment model we can inspect the run time of "minimum absolute x offset" and "relative polarization change" performance:
+Using the "CermitESR" experiment model, we can inspect the run time of "minimum absolute x offset" and "relative polarization change" performance: